Bylaws of The Texas Mariners Cruising Association, Inc.

 3.02.
 Special Meetings.
 Special Meetings of the Members of the Club may be held at any site within the state of Texas, and such meetings may be called at any time by the Commodore, or by any two (2) members of the Board of Governors, or by at least one-tenth (1/10) of the Members.
 The Secretary or, in the case of a meeting called by at least one-tenth (1/10) of the Members, the designee of such Members, shall arrange for such notice as is required in this Article III to be given to Members.

 3.03.
 Notices.
-Notices of any Annual Meeting or Special Meeting of the Members shall be sent to each Member at the address designated pursuant to section 2.06 hereof not less than ten (10) nor more than fifty (50) days before the date of the meeting.
+Notices of the Annual Meeting or any Special Meeting of the Members, shall be sent to each Member pursuant to section 2.0.1.a hereof not less than ten (10) days before the date of the meeting.
 Notices of any such meetings of Members shall specify the place, date and hour of the meeting.
 Notices of Special Meetings shall also specify the purpose of the meeting.
 Notices of Annual Meetings shall specify the purpose of the meeting if one of the purposes will be to consider proposed amendments to the Articles of Incorporation or the Bylaws, a dissolution or other termination of the Club, or disposition of the assets of the Club outside the ordinary purposes of the Club.

-3.05.
+3.04.
 Quorum.
-At any Annual Meeting or Special Meeting of the Members of the Club duly convened and held, ten percent (10%) of the Members entitled to vote shall constitute a quorum of the Members for all purposes except in those instances where larger numbers are required by law.
+At any Annual Meeting or Special Meeting of the Members of the Club duly convened and held, 25 Members entitled to vote shall constitute a quorum of the Members for all purposes except in those instances where larger numbers are required by law.
 If at any such meeting a quorum of the Members is not present, the meeting may be adjourned by those present at the meeting to any day not exceeding thirty (30) days thereafter and no further call or notice of such adjourned meeting shall be necessary.
 Such adjourned meeting shall be regarded as a continuation of the meeting for which the adjournment was made.

-3.08.
+3.07.
 Rules.
 At general meetings, formal rules of order will not usually be required.
-At any meeting of Members or the Board of Governors where the business at hand requires formal rules of order, the parliamentary rules as laid down by a recent edition of "Robert's Rules of Order Newly Revised” shall govern when not in conflict with these Bylaws or the Articles of Incorporation.
+At any meeting of Members or the Board of Governors where the business at hand requires formal rules of order, the parliamentary rules as laid down by a recent edition of "Robert's Rules of Order Newly Revised” shall govern when not in conflict with these Bylaws or the Articles of Incorporation

 IV.
 BOARD OF GOVERNORS